lino-framework/lino/docs/index.rst

 - Watch the :doc:`online demos</demos>`

+- Learn how to write your own Lino application by following the :doc:`/tutorials/index`.

 - Stay connected by subscribing to the official
   `Lino Blog <http://blog.lino-framework.org/>`_

 - Read our :doc:`/community/index` page and consider lending a helping hand.

-- See Luc's detailed :doc:`Developer Blog <blog/2012/index>`
+- See Luc's detailed :doc:`Developer Blog <blog/2013/index>`
   to get the hottest news about what's going on here.

-- The :doc:`installation </admin/install>`
-  is easy if you have some experience with Python.

 - The final truth about what's going on is only
   `The Source Code <http://code.google.com/p/lino/source/list>`_ (hosted on `Googlecode <http://code.google.com/p/lino>`__).